 Most wild birds only need to migrate because of lack of food.
 Keeping warm is not a problem unless there is severe conditions.

-I hope this information helps you in keeping hummingbird nectar from freezing if you have a little bird hanging on past the usual migrating time.
+I hope this information helps you in keeping hummingbird nectar from freezing if you have little birds visiting your feeders in frosty weather.